The short answer is yes. Your child is at risk of substance use and other common issues faced by teens because all children are at risk.

 Misuse is possible even with a prescription.
 Storing prescription medication safely, and administering it yourself can help prevent your child from sharing or taking too large a dose.
 For prescriptions like opioids, promptly dispose of unused medication.
 Mixing with alcohol, or other depressants like benzodiazepines (such as Xanax®) can increase the risk of overdose.
 Even if you don’t think your child is likely to mix, make sure they know about the risks.

-It’s important to set your child up for success by talking to regularly about healthy ways of handling stress and the risks of all drugs—including prescription medications.
+It’s important to set your child up for success, talk to your child regularly about healthy ways of handling stress and the risks of all drugs—including prescription medications.
 Know the warning signs of a potential problem so you can step in early.

 16 years old